11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Setti Fatma and the 7 Cascades

 Setti Fatma, nestled in the Ourika Valley near Marrakech, is a serene Berber village renowned for its cascading waterfalls and stunning mountain scenery.
-Visitors can hike through picturesque trails, visit traditional Berber homes, and immerse themselves in the local culture.
-Setti Fadma is also a popular starting point for treks to the nearby Seven Waterfalls, offering breathtaking views and opportunities for outdoor adventure.
-With its natural beauty and tranquil atmosphere, Setti Fadma provides a peaceful escape from the city bustle.
+Hike along picturesque trails, visit traditional Berber homes, and immerse yourself in the local culture.
+Setti Fatma is also a popular starting point for treks to the nearby Seven Waterfalls, offering breathtaking views and memorable outdoor adventures.
+With its natural beauty and tranquil atmosphere, Setti Fatma provides a peaceful escape from the city bustle.

 1 hour Admission ticket included